'Really special' - Club World Cup matters for Klopp as Liverpool face Flamengo

 "For us it is really special now.
 We are here so we want to give it a proper try.
 Yes we feel the tension in this situation but we feel it's a massive opportunity."
 While for Flamengo the game comes at the end of a successful season in which they won the Brazilian title and the Copa Libertadores, Liverpool are not even halfway through their Premier League campaign.

-After Saturday's final they will return home to prepare for the traditionally busy festive period in England, with next Thursday's trip to second-placed Leicester City the first of three league games in eight days and a Merseyside derby FA Cup tie against Everton following on January 5.
+After Saturday's final they will return home to prepare for next Thursday's trip to second-placed Leicester City, the first of three league games in eight days.
 "If Flamengo goes back and they win they will have a proper party, and we play Leicester City.
 For us it's different but who cares, that's how it is.
 It's the most important in the moment because we are here," Klopp added.

 - Jesus for president? - ========================